 Lifelong Experience For someone who has experienced the fullness of a long life, ‘Jane’ has been challenged to face new obstacles in her senior days.
 In her mid-60s, she watched her life change from happily married, housed, and healthy, to one heartbreak after another.
 In a year-long spiral of pain and heartbreak, Jane has walked

 Recovery Café Longmont supports adults as they rebuild their lives and break the cycle of addiction, or overcome a recent crisis or trauma.
 We strive to stand in the gap between crisis and stability by fostering community-building and life-empowerment.

 Recovery Café teaches members to live in recovery.

 Our Members are welcomed into a community that focuses on building long-term mental and physical health as well as maintaining sobriety.
 We help each individual reclaim his or her life as a person worthy of giving and receiving love.
-Whether in crisis, newer to recovery, in long-term recovery, after a relapse, during a difficult life change, or mental health transition, the Café is a place of support and stability for all individuals seeking to break the cycle of destruction and despair.
+Whether in crisis, newer to recovery, in long-term recovery, after a relapse, during a difficult life change, or mental health transition, the Café is a place of support and stability for all individuals seeking freedom and fulfillment.

 What's happening at the Café?

 Familiar Eyes Her first visit to the Café was full of questions and curiosity.
 The frail woman was relatively new to the area, didn’t qualify for other local services, and was experiencing homelessness.
 She was in a very fragile place, but after a hot cup of coffee and warm plate of lasagna, she started to

 He’s always one to initiate a hug or smile and ask about your day.
 He came into the Café, sat and chatted with other Members and Ambassadors, and quickly shared the interest of our current puzzle trend.
 Despite the smile and warmth, this Member has experienced despair, the cold of isolation, confusion, and depression.
 Like